 - Unified Threat Protection: Comprehensive WAAP capabilities that protect applications, APIs, and users through a single platform

-- Advanced Threat Detection: Machine learning and behavioural analysis that identifies sophisticated attack vectors
+- Advanced Threat Detection: Machine learning and behavioural analysis that identify sophisticated attack vectors

 - Real-Time Adaptation: Dynamic security policies that evolve with the threat landscape